oluwashetemipe/Country/countries/README.md

 1. Clone this repo
 2. Set your environment variables:
    You can add your environment variables to the `applications-dev.properties` file
-3. Then, make sure in your  application.properties `spring.profiles.active = dev`:
+3. Add `spring.profiles.active = dev` to your application.properties

 Then run:
 ```